-Our bus accident lawyers in NJ will fight to get you maximum money damages for:
+Our bus accident attorneys in NJ will fight to get you maximum money damages for:

 If you’re wondering whether compensation could be available for any additional damages, just ask.
 Our bus crash lawyers in NJ have been handling cases like yours for more than two decades, so we’re prepared to answer all of your questions.

 Did you know that who you choose to handle your claim can make a big difference?

 The reputation of your NJ bus crash lawyer can affect how the bus company’s insurer approaches your claim and how well your case is prepared for a trial if it goes that far.

 You want to make sure you have respected bus accident lawyers in NJ on your side from day one.
 We’ll make sure the insurance company is taking your claim seriously.
 With our insider knowledge of the insurance industry, we can protect your case from the tricks insurers use to decrease and deny claims.